fmorriso/APM-reactive-forms/README.md

 ### Adding angular language-service
 I added the angular language-service to package.json via:
 ```
-npm i -D @angular/language-service
+npm install -D @angular/language-service
 ```
 Notice that it is only needed in `devDependencies`.
 ### npm scripts
-I like to augment the default npm scripts that `ng new` provides by modifying package.json to add/update the following:
+I like to modify and augment the default npm scripts that `ng new` provides by modifying package.json to add/update the following:
 ```
     "build": "ng build --verbose --vendor-chunk --extract-css",
     "build-prod": "ng build --verbose --vendor-chunk --extract-css --prod --aot",